-Excalibur (1981) - I’m leaving out films focused on the Arthurian mythos (it is a different sub-genre) with the exception of this interesting, influential film about a troubled King Arthur.
+Excalibur (1981) - I’m leaving out films focused on the Arthurian mythos (it is a different sub-genre, in my opinion) with the exception of this interesting, influential film about a troubled King Arthur.

 Conan the Barbarian (1982) - This film did not necessarily define the genre -- though its source material from writer Robert E. Howard did -- but it is certainly one of the best and is responsible for the onslaught of low budget sword and sorcery films.

 Ator the Fighting Eagle (1982) - Italian exploitation director Joe D’Amato churned out a series of these bad, laughable films to compete with Conan.
 They must be seen to be believed.

-The Beastmaster (1982), greatest film of all time, and its sequels - Don Coscarelli should be given a lifetime achievement award.
+The Beastmaster (1982), greatest film of all time, and its sequels - director Don Coscarelli should be given a lifetime achievement award.